dwrobel/flatcam/README.md

 =================================================

+6.10.2019

+- remade the Mark area Tool in Gerber Editor to be able to clear the markings and also to delete the marked polygons (Gerber apertures)

 5.10.2019

 - remade the Tool Calculators to use the QSpinBox in order to simplify the user interaction and remove possible errors